-Vermont high school raises Black Lives Matter flag
+School raises Black Lives Matter flag, focuses on racism

-MONTPELIER, Vt. – A Vermont high school has raised a Black Lives Matter flag for Black History Month as part of a series of events on racism and to ensure that black students are getting an equitable education.
+MONTPELIER, Vt. – A Vermont high school has raised a Black Lives Matter flag as part of a series of events on racism.

-The student-led move in the Montpelier school that is less than 5 percent black has sparked some backlash, but school officials say they've received overwhelming support from the community.
+The student-led move, part of Black History Month, in the Montpelier school that is less than 5 percent black has sparked some backlash, but school officials say they've received overwhelming support from the community.

 On Thursday, black students took turns raising the flag in a ceremony attended by students, staff and community members.